hpc-uk/hpcuk-website/docs/index.md

-This page provides links to documentation for UK national HPC facilities and other useful documentation - including a repository of compile instructions for various software on different HPC facilities.
+This page provides links to documentation for UK national HPC facilities and other useful documentation - including a repository of compile instructions for various software on different HPC facilities and information on benchmarks and benchmarking data on UK national HPC facilities.

 If you think there are links to documentation missing from this page that should be here, you can either: